richardtguy/ibeacon/README.md

 ####jubilee.lights.DaylightSensor.query(*time*)
 The argument `time` should be supplied as a `datetime` object in UTC (defaults to now if omitted).
 If it has been more than 24 hours since daylight times were last refreshed from [sunrise-sunset.org](http://www.sunrise-sunset.org), these are refreshed.
 Then returns `True` if the date supplied as an argument is during daylight hours, `False` otherwise.

+##Lights
 Bridge, Controller and Remote classes are implemented to provide a simplified interface to the Philips Hue and Osram Lightify lamps.
 Colour, brightness and other settings are saved locally as scenes and pushed to each lamp by calling its `on()` method.
 HueLight and LightifyLight objects handle the detailed implementation of the two protocols, and provide a common API.
+To ensure thread safety, use the API to the Bridge class rather than calling methods on the HueLight and LightifyLight objects directly.

 ###class jubilee.lights.HueLight(*name, ID, UID=None*)
 The HueLight class represents a single lamp connected to the bridge and handles details of the HTTP REST API used to communicate with the Hue Bridge.